ahmedmabdi/ECS/README.md

-# ECS Project: Umami App
+# ECS Project: Umami - Web Analytics App

 A fully containerised analytics application deployed on AWS using modern infrastructure-as-code, CI/CD pipelines, and container orchestration.
 This project demonstrates a cost-optimised setup for running **Umami**, an open-source web analytics platform, leveraging AWS ECS Fargate, Terraform, and Docker.